Helping you free your child of an eating disorder

 How does 'being in the moment' work?

 I wonder if you’ve ever done this with physical pain.
 You’ve bitten through a chunk of your tongue and it’s hurting like hell, but just now, this second, it’s bearable.
 And this next second is OK too.
 And so on.
-You might even start noticing that the pain subsides because it’s not aggravated by catastrophic thoughts.
+You might even start noticing that the pain subsides, simply because it’s not aggravated by catastrophic thoughts.

 “Sometimes all we need is just a glimpse of where to go and what to do, and we can take the next step – and then the next and then the next.”